 NOTE: Only offered to students in their graduation year.
+Entrance to the course will be by means of an application and interview process.

 This course provides experiential work-based education that extends the learning process into the workplace.
 It is a course that integrates classroom theory with employability and career skill development thereby furthering the career exploration process of youth.
 After completing the pre-employment course component, students are placed in work where they are provided with challenging tasks and responsibilities and learn by doing.
 Students spend the equivalent of two periods (2 credits) normally on a daily basis, at the workplace.
 The course is based upon a collaborative partnership between the school and business/industry and involves the participation of students, teachers, employers and student supervisors.